Stages Of Stress: How Stress Progresses

 Stress can be difficult to navigate

-Recent studies have highlighted the effectiveness of various therapeutic techniques in combating stress, including the following options.
+Recent studies have suggested the effectiveness of various therapeutic techniques in combating stress.
+Some of these techniques include the following.

 Exposure and response prevention (ERP)

-Another form of therapy, called exposure and response prevention (ERP), is effective in helping individuals approach feared stimuli in a controlled and systematic way, desensitizing them from their fears and potential causes of stress.
+Another form of therapy called exposure and response prevention (ERP) can be effective in some cases as well.
+It’s designed to help individuals approach feared stimuli in a controlled and systematic way, potentially desensitizing them to their fears and causes of stress.

 Relaxation training

-Relaxation training with a licensed therapist, such as meditation, improves stress levels by helping the individual find a peaceful state of mind, subsequently minimizing tension and anxiety.
+Relaxation training with a licensed therapist may improve stress levels by helping the individual find a peaceful state of mind.
+As a result, they may be able to minimize tension and anxiety.

-Studies have also found online therapy effective in the reduction of prolonged stress.
-One study found that home-based internet cognitive-behavioral therapy was associated with "large and significant improvements" in chronic stress symptoms, and these results were maintained at the six-month follow-up visit.
+Studies have also suggested that online therapy may be effective in the reduction of prolonged stress.
+For example, one study indicates that home-based internet cognitive behavioral therapy was associated with "large and significant improvements" in chronic stress symptoms and that these results were maintained at the six-month follow-up visit.

 Takeaway